jehanyang/jehanyang.github.io/_posts/2022-10-30-university-survival-guide.md

 ---
 ## Dealing with Common Pitfalls of University Education

 Inevitably, to earn a university degree, you'll have to take university classes.
-Some university classes can be incredibly tough---the material can be conceptually arcane, the labwork so time-intensive that you spend several weekends and evenings working, and the exams difficult and extensive enough to throw the whole class in a loop.
+Some university classes can be incredibly tough---the material can be conceptually arcane, the labwork so time-intensive that you spend several weekends and evenings working, and the exams difficult and extensive enough to throw the whole class for a loop.

 However, there are also some common pitfalls with the way university classes are *taught* that come from systematic roots at R1 research institutions.
 R1s are those universities classified as having "Very High Research Output", and that also tends to be their specialization and focus.
 Therefore (to be more blunt) many classes become a sidenote for professors and graduate students to teach, whereas their research is their main locus of focus.